GreenMeteor/humhub-themes-MadeHub/README.md

 ## Discription
 MadeHub - light material theme for HumHub [Original Post](https://community.humhub.com/content/perma?id=72146)
-> Notice: This theme does not work right with any versions of Humhub above 1.1.2, and we will not be actively working on this theme anymore, if you wish to fork this and do the updates yourself please do some now. :)
+> Notice: This theme does work for Humhub 1.2 but has issues within the ACP as of right now, do not use in production. :)

 ## Help Guide
 You'll find this [Help Guide](https://github.com/Felli/humhub-themes-MadeHub/wiki) helpful. ;)